paras-d/TumblrCards/README.md

 ### Building on Windows systems

 Coming soon.
-For now build using Cygwin, MinGW, Linux Subsytem for Windows, or the like.
+For now build using Cygwin, MinGW, Linux Subsystem for Windows, or the like.

 ## Rule's of the Game